NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 }
 </pre>

-4. Navigate to LlamaFactory GUI and select the Data Dir as `/project/data`, the `roleplay_alpaca` dataset should be available in the dropdown.
+4. Navigate to LLaMa-Factory GUI and select the Directory as `/project/data`, the `roleplay_alpaca` dataset should be available in the dropdown.
 <img src="media/custom.png" width="900">

-Proceed to train as usual.
+Proceed to fine-tune as usual.

 ## Troubleshooting Guide

 ### 1. Access logs in AI Workbench
 To access the application's logs in Workbench, click on the 'Output' button at the bottom of the Workbench desktop app to expand the Logs widget.
-And then select 'Llamafactory' app from the dropdown.
+And then select 'LLaMa-factory' app from the dropdown.

 <img src="media/logs.png" width="700">